Local agencies prepare for spike in abuse cases

 “Trying to follow up with these families has been hit and miss to say the least,” Nores said.

-Angela Gross, executive director of CASA — which stands for Court Appointed Special Advocates — said her organization has predicted a 33% uptick from its usual number of cases as counties and states begin to open up more.
+Angela Gross, executive director of CASA of Douglas County — which offers court appointed special advocates — said her organization predicted a 33% uptick from its usual number of cases as counties and states begin to open up more.

 With children out of school and staying at home, Gross said it has meant there is less reporting of abuse incidents.

 “Having less eyes on children, not having teachers and not having different professionals who would usually have the eyes on the children” were all causes of the drop in reporting, Gross said.
-“When we talked to DHS there had been a 70% decrease in mandatory reporting.”
+“When we talked to (the Department of Human Services) there had been a 70% decrease in mandatory reporting.”

 Gross said because CASA is so reliant on volunteers to represent children and advocate for them in court cases, the organization expects it will need several more volunteers to be able to handle the predicted rise in caseload in the next few months.